John C. Miller: Career

 Miller was vice president of intellectual property at a public pharmaceutical company, Arrowhead Pharmaceuticals, from 2004 to 2010.
 He co-authored a book called The Handbook of Nanotechnology: Business, Policy, and Intellectual Property Law.

+Miller founded Pasadena based technology company CaliGroup.
+Cali Group's portfolio companies include CaliBurger, Super League Gaming, Kitchen United, Miso Robotics, PopID, and Vyblee [citation needed].
+Miller is also a founder and on the board of directors of Miso Robotics.

-After spending time working in Asia, Miller founded Pasadena-based technology company CaliGroup.
-CaliGroup's new technology is trialled at the CaliBurger chain of restaurants, offering solutions for "food production, delivery, take out and drive thru".
+CaliGroup's new technology is trialed at the CaliBurger chain of restaurants, offering solutions for "food production, delivery, take out and drive-thru".
 They have invested in gaming to make the restaurant experience more entertaining.
 Robotics, created by the subsidiary Miso Robotics, are used in the kitchen to fry burgers.
 Through the Cali Group subsidiary PopID, facial recognition software allows customers to place orders and pay.

-Miller believes the "restaurant industry has come under attack from increasing costs" and aims to use robotics to "drive down costs associated with labor, especially turnover."
-He remarked: "Millenials that we hire don't tend to stay very long.
+Miller aims to use robotics to "drive down costs associated with labor, especially turnover."
+He remarked: "Millennials that we hire don't tend to stay very long.
 They come in, we train them, they work for a while, then go drive an Uber and go home and play competitive video games".

 In a Fox News interview in 2017, Miller said the robotic technology increased the quality, consistency and hygiene standards of food as "robots don't spit in food or contaminate food."
 He said employees' strengths were related to "social interaction" with customers.
 In response to the COVID-19 pandemic in 2020, Miller said body thermometer devices would check for feverish temperatures as customers entered CaliBurger's Pasadena store.

 In 2020, Miller was included on Nation's Restaurant News' Power List.

 CaliBurger

 CaliBurger is a fast-food restaurant with West Coast-styled fries, burgers, and milkshakes.
 The menu in certain locations includes vegan options with sauces and cheese, and patties by Beyond Meat.
-Spiked milkshakes, beer, and wine are available at select locations.

-The company has a broad international presence, with locations in the United States, Mexico, China, Kuwait, Malaysia, Philippines, Qatar, Saudi Arabia, Spain, Sweden, Taiwan, and United Arab Emirates.
+The company has locations in the United States, Mexico, China, Kuwait, Malaysia, Philippines, Qatar, Saudi Arabia, Spain, Sweden, Taiwan, and United Arab Emirates.

 CaliBurger was sued by In-N-Out Burger in 2012 for selling "Animal Style" fries and serving milkshakes in palm-tree-print cups; the lawsuit was settled and CaliBurger agreed to change their menu and decor.

+Miller served as CaliBurger CEO for a brief period (2012 to 2014).
+CaliBurger has had two CEOs since then: Silas Adler and Jeffrey Kalt.